Border Clearances and International Parcel Delivery

-Earlier in February 2018 at the first ever Global Cross-Border Ecommerce Conference in Beijing, over 1,500 stakeholders gathered to discuss developments, challenges and opportunities in the world of digital trade.
-One of the main results signalled that while there is plenty of potential for inclusive growth, the absence of global rules and border clearances could prevent or slow down such opportunities.
+Earlier in February 2018 at the first-ever Global Cross-Border Ecommerce Conference in Beijing, over 1,500 stakeholders gathered to discuss developments, challenges, and opportunities in the world of digital trade.
+One of the main results signaled that while there is plenty of potential for inclusive growth, the absence of global rules and border clearances could prevent or slow down such opportunities.

 The Rise in International Parcel Delivery